 Syria has been experiencing a state of severe political crisis and civil and travel to Damascus is highly discouraged.
-In fact, the government and opposition groups have been fighting each other for a couple of years now and this has resulted to death and injuries among its citizens and foreigners as well.
-Considering that Damascus is the national’s capital, fighting has intensified in this city unlike other regions in Syria.
+In fact, the government and opposition groups have been fighting each other for a couple of years now and this has resulted in death and injuries among its citizens and foreigners as well.
+Considering that Damascus is the nation’s capital, fighting has intensified in this city unlike other regions in Syria.
 As such, the city is extremely dangerous and insecure for everyone especially tourists who are always an easy target by the warring groups.
 Until everything clears up and there is formal communication about the safety of Damascus, it is important that you don’t consider the city your next stop for a holiday vacation.

-Old Damascus has several restaurants which you can visit and appreciate the unique character of each of them and some of the popular ones include Narcissus Palace, Beit Jabri and others.
+Old Damascus has several restaurants which you can visit and appreciate the unique character of each of them and some of the popular ones include Narcissus Palace, Beit Jabri, and others.
 The Turkish bath or Bathe in a Hammam is an exciting place to visit and tourists can also relax at the Hooka café in the city.
 While Damascus doesn’t have so much to offer to tourists, it is still a worthwhile destination to visit if it were not for the insecurity in the city.